Can You Benefit From The Placement Of A Conservation Easement?

 Can I use my plan to place a conservation easement to bargain with regulatory authorities for other development benefits?
 Quid pro quo or “getting something for something” is prohibited under the conservation easement regulations.
 A charitable contribution for a conservation easement will be disqualified if there is a quid pro quo of any kind.

 If I am a developer, can I decide to place an easement on land I have subdivided and offered for sale?
 A developer or “dealer” is limited in the amount of tax benefit.
-Tax benefit is limited to the developer’s basis in his land.
+The tax benefit is limited to the developer’s basis in his land.

 VALUATION – PERHAPS THE MOST IMPORTANT CONSIDERATION